-East Montpelier Village has been a hotbed of planning activity and infrastructure improvements for the last decade, with more to come.
+East Montpelier Village has been a hotbed of planning activity and infrastructure improvements for the last fifteen years.

 2016 Municipal Planning Grant

 The town received a Municipal Planning Grant to develop a master plan creating a plan and zoning for East Montpelier Village.
 The Master Plan builds on the Village Committee’s work over the past decade.
 The Planning Commission took the lead on developing the Plan with technical assistance from the Central Vermont Regional Planning Commission.
 The Village Committee also was involved, and residents and business owners also participated with ideas about which areas should be included in a defined Village, whether different parts of the village might have different characters, and how infrastructure investments and zoning could help support the creation of a vital and attractive village center.

 In 2008 the core area of East Montpelier Village was awarded Village Center.Designation from the Vermont Downtown Program.
 This designation was renewed in 2013.
 The designation allows owners of historic buildings to apply for a 10% tax credit for substantial building rehabilitation, a 25% tax credit for facade improvements, and a 50% tax credit for code improvements.
 A village that has been designated a “village center” also receives priority for a planning grant through Vermont’s Municipal Planning Grant program and also for Community Development Block Grant funding.